 When public key certificates are used by storage systems and clients that access these systems, the supported certificates shall be X.509 version 3 public key certificates that are conformant with the Certificate and Certificate Extension Profile defined in Section 4 of IETF RFC 5280.
-Both the public key contained in the certificate and the signature shall provide at least 112 bits of security strength.
+Both the public key contained in the certificate and the signature shall provide at least 128 bits of security strength.

-At a minimum, TLS servers conforming to this specification shall be configured with an RSA signature certificate or an ECDSA signature certificate.
-For RSA/DSA server X.509 certificates, key sizes of 2048 bits or greater (evenly divisible by 8) shall be used.
-If the server is configured with an ECDSA signature certificate, either curve NIST P-256 with SHA-256, NIST P-384 with SHA-384, or NIST P-521 with SHA-512 shall be used for the public key in the certificate; for interoperability, clients and servers should support the NIST P-256 curve.
+At a minimum, TLS servers conforming to this document shall be configured with an RSA signature certificate or an ECDSA signature certificate.
+For RSA server X.509 certificates, key sizes of 3072 bits or greater (evenly divisible by 8) shall be used.
+If the server is configured with an ECDSA signature certificate, either curve, NIST P-384 with SHA-384, or NIST P-521 with SHA-512 shall be used for the public key in the certificate; for interoperability, clients and servers should support the curve NIST P-384